aquamorta/kkengraver/README.md

 ### Engraving

-The program contains a function to engrave a checkerboard pattern as test.
+The program contains a function to engrave a checkerboard pattern as a test.
 For example if you enter: `./engraver.py --checkerboard 4mm 4 -d /dev/ttyUSB0` it will engrave a checkboard pattern 4 by 4 with a tile size of 4mm.
-You will take a while and you see some output:
+It will take a while and you see some output:

     waiting for engraver
     sending data (312 rows) ...